-BRIEFING DATE/TIME: November 28, 2022 DEPARTMENT: Executive Services - Communication STAFF CONTACT/TITLE: Lisa Parks Telephone: 360.528.8020 Email: Lisap@portolympia.com TOPIC: The Beckett Group Contract Amendment No. 1 Purpose: Check all that apply ■ Information only□ Decision needed□ Follow up from previous briefing
+BRIEFING DATE/TIME: December 12, 2022 DEPARTMENT: Executive Services - Government Affairs Staff Contact/Title: Lisa Parks Telephone: 360.528.8020 Email: Lisap@portolympia.com Торіс: The Beckett Group Contract Amendment No. 1 Purpose: Check all that apply Information only Decision needed Follow up from previous briefing

-In late December of 2021, the Port Government Affairs team conducted an informal competitive process in an effort to identify both a State and Federal lobbying firm, as anticipated in the 2022 Budget adoption process.
+In late December of 2021, the Port Government Affairs team conducted an informal competitive process to identify both a State and Federal lobbying firm, as anticipated in the 2022 Budget adoption process.
 The process included requesting statements of interest from a list of firms, evaluation of the responses by the Port team, and interviews with a short list of finalists for both specialties.
 Because the State legislative session was getting underway in January of 2022, the initial focus was on a State lobbyist, and The Beckett Group was the firm selected.